SEMANTiCS-org/2024-semantics-org.github.io/content/cfp_rev_rep.md

 * **Notification of Acceptance**: June 11, 2024
 * **Camera-Ready Paper Deadline**: July 09, 2024

-All deadlines are set for 11:59 pm, Hawaii time (UTC-10)
+All deadlines are set for 11:59 pm, Anywhere On Earth time (UTC-12)

 __Submissions will be through Easychair.
 Stay tuned for the submission link.__